 Once land has been prioritized for its importance in a green infrastructure network, the question needs to be asked, "What is the best way to include it?"
-Does the parcel contribute to a larger natural network? work?
-Does the parcel provide a key recreation opportunity?

-EXAMPLE: A CHECKLIST FOR URBAN GREEN INFRASTRUCTURE OPPORTUNITIES or management agreement with the landowner ensure that it would be managed in a way that contributed to the locality's ecological health or to other goals, such as stormwater infiltration and attractive views?
+Should it be acquired, or would a partnership or management agreement with the landowner ensure that it is managed in a way that contributes to the locality's ecological health or to other goals, such as stormwater infiltration and attractive views?